tilpner/ilc/README.md

   --outf OUTF       Set the output format.
   --in -i IN        Give an input file, instead of stdin.
   --out -o OUT      Give an output file, instead of stdout.
+  --infer-date    Try to use the filename as date for the log.
 ```